rclark848/PIRE_Bioinformatics/Day_3_Labs/PCA_Lab.md

 \
 \
 \
-*Does changing the principal compoents you compare change the way individuals cluster?
-(E.g. comparing PC 1 to PC 3 vs. comparing PC2 to PC 3, etc.)*
+*Does changing the principal components you compare change the way individuals cluster?
+(E.g. comparing PC 1 to PC 3 vs. comparing PC 2 to PC 3, etc.)*
 \
 \
 \